Cointelligence's ICO Rating and STO Rating System

 - Legal Entity and Company Registration – Confirming that there is a legitimate company behind the project.

-Below is detailed information regarding each criterion we look at when rating an ICO:
+Below is detailed information regarding each criterion we look at when determining an ICO rating or STO rating:

 - The quality of the website – 0 - 3 points